OpenDSA/OpenDSA/RST/source/Intro.rst

 green.
 You can still get more questions at that point if you would like more practice.
-There is also a "streak" bar that shows your current progress.
+Above the question on the right-hand side is a counter to indicate your current number of questions correct out of the total number needed to complete the exercise.
-If you answer a question wrong, your progress toward the completion streak threshold will go backwards by one point.
+If you answer a question wrong, your progress toward the completion threshold will go backwards by one point.
 (And you will still have to answer that question before you can continue!)
 Note that once you have been given credit for the question set, you cannot lose it by answering more questions, even if you get some